RTurney/frontend-dev-app-test/README.md

 When the screen loads, you should fetch the data to render the pathways.

-The library items in our web platform look like this, if you want to copy that, alternatively feel free to be as creative as you like with it.
+The library items on our web platform look like this.
+If you want to copy the styles and adapt them for a mobile application, feel free to do so.
+Alternatively, you can be as creative as you like with them.

 <img src="./img/library_item.png" alt="Pathway tile" width="250" >

 Some ideas of things to think about, if you get the time:

-- Filtering
 - Sorting
 - Pagination (the api doesn't support this, but you could implement it on the frontend)
 - Testing